-My name is Ivan Kirchgaesser.
-I am a queer writer, drag artist and independent researcher interested in learning from life.
+My name is Ivan Provisoire, also going by Ivan Kirchgaesser and other names.
+I am a queer writer, performer and independent researcher interested in learning from life and creating community.
 Currently I am based in Berlin, Germany.
 My background is in Fine Art and Social Sculpture.
 In December 2020 I completed my PhD at Oxford Brookes University: 'For the Love of Reality: Social Sculpture as Self-Experiment'.

 This blog evolves around the question how people can develop the necessary capacities to become creative co-shapers of society.
 It features different projects, each one being like a season with different episodes.
-Projects include Exploring Global Citizenship, DIY Learning Spaces, and LIFE = ART.
+Projects include DIY Learning Spaces, LIFE = ART, and Die Neue Leichtigkeit.